paspapob/paspapob.github.io/README.md

 ### *Step 4: Host the Markdown Resume*
 ```
 Etter states that consistency is important as it makes writing appear more
 approachable and easier to scan.
-The concept of consistency was implemented by
+The concept of consistency is implemented by
 ensuring that each step is identical in composition.
 Each step has a short
 description, followed by smaller tasks organized as a list.
+Moreover, important commands and details are formatted with elements such as
+bolding or code blocks.
 ```

 With the necessary files now generated, it is possible to host the Markdown